Africa leaps forward into space technology

 If successful, they claim the telescope will enable astronomers to look much deeper into space -- at the sensitivity of many times current telescopes.
 The first phase will cost approximately $790 million.

-"What drove this project was a need for the next generation radio telescope with a preference for the southern hemisphere as then you can view the centre of our galaxy," says Carla Sharpe, Business Manager at SKA.
+"What drove this project was a need for the next generation radio telescope with a preference for the southern hemisphere as then you can view the centre of our galaxy," said Carla Sharpe, Business Manager at SKA.

-"When you're studying space with an optical telescope you're only observing the visible light, whereas a radio telescope can observe the electromagnetic spectrum over a number of frequencies," she adds.
+"When you're studying space with an optical telescope you're only observing the visible light, whereas a radio telescope can observe the electromagnetic spectrum over a number of frequencies," she added.

 However, Sharpe disagrees that there is an African space race per se.
 Instead, African countries see space programs as an important part of economic development.